-As part of our work to build a bridge between the worlds of finance and social justice, we provide a variety of trainings that support social change agents seeking to engage with finance, from holding capital accountable to starting their own community-controlled capital funds.
+As part of our work to build a bridge between the worlds of finance and social justice, we provide a variety of trainings that support social justice practitioners seeking to engage with finance.

 Trainings have ranged from an introduction to the world of finance and how it can be used as a tool for movements, to workshops on specific topics, such as the intersection of finance and climate justice.
 We have also led place-based trainings for groups that have a direct opportunity to propose or influence capital flows in their communities and workshops for groups seeking to aggregate, invest, and govern capital for real, transformative social change.

 Our flagship training, the Institute for Social Justice Leaders, is a radical re-imagining of the relationship between communities and the financial system.
 The Institute is an onboarding learning experience aimed at practitioners less familiar with the world of finance and curious about the possibility to shape it.
-A multi-day in-person training, the Institute is combined with hands-on engagement and materials before and after.
+A multi-day in-person training, the Institute is a launch pad for those looking to engage with capital more productively.
 Participants learn how capital works, explore its relationship with communities, and imagine what it could do instead if grassroots leaders and activists were at the helm.
-The Institute is relevant for everyone working towards social change – irrespective of their field – with participants coming from a myriad of different backgrounds.
-Over the last four years, the Institute has brought together over 130 leaders – 70% of which have been people of color.
+The Institute is relevant for everyone working towards social change – irrespective of their field – with participants coming from a wide range of backgrounds.

 OAKLAND - In 2016 and 2018, we led workshops for Democratizing Capital East Bay (DCEB), a grassroots collaborative in Oakland, California.
 DCEB was formed to support communities in the East Bay help govern a professionally managed community capital fund, which will provide local enterprises patient and flexible capital that meet social justice standards.
 Through the trainings, participants learned about the East Bay’s capital gap, the structure of a capital fund, and how a fund could support their movement work.